Rock Climbing in Gelida

 The place was busier than we expected.
 6 other climbers started Punsola Reniu before us and another 6 people were opting for the nearby La Gran Ilusió (7a+).

 The route starts very moderate.
-The first pitch (grade 3) is extremely easy but not equipped.
+The first pitch (grade 3) is very easy but not equipped.
 The next two pitches are graded 4+ (50 meters) and 5+, then 6a, 6c, 6c+, and 6a.
-The 6c routes are extremely slippery but the bolts are extremely close together (only about 1 mt. between bolts).
+The 6c pitches are very slippery.

 We weren’t able to do that.
 The route was so busy in the morning, so we started our climb in the afternoon and by the time we got to the last pitch, it was completely dark and we couldn’t find the bolts anymore.
-So we had to turn back.
+So we turned back.

 Penya del Moro (Begues – Torrelles de Llobregat)

 This is a nice rock climbing spot for a day trip near Barcelona.
-The car ride takes about 1 hour.
-The last 30 minutes lead along a challenging dirt road.
+The car ride takes about 1 hour (30 minutes on a dirt road).
 The rock is the same as in Vallirana (calcareous).
 Most grades range from 5 to 7a.
 The topos can be found in the Climbaround app (http://climbaround.com/zonas/alrededores-barcelona/).

 Climbing El Grau dels Matxos